emilsoman/cloudster/README.md

 Cloudster exposes simple helper methods to provision your AWS cloud.
 Cloudster uses the AWS APIs to provision stacks on Amazon Cloud.

-- This gem is under active development.
-Currently supports only a basic EC2 resource .

 ##Installation

     gem install cloudster